Mrsoso2000/Ecommerce/README.md

 ### Media

-- The photos used in this project were obtained from [Pexels](https://www.pexels.com/zh-cn/)
+- The video used in this project were obtained from [Youtube: 64FACETS ](https://www.youtube.com/watch?v=bNBi-6ON8TY)

 ### Acknowledgements